Propaganda: history, methods, modern forms and how to recognize them

 Ulrike Guérot and Europe

 There are people whose thoughts you like to follow not because you agree with them on everything, but because they make an effort to penetrate things.
 For me, Ulrike Guérot is one of these voices.
-I have been watching her lectures for several years now - not regularly, not ritualized, but when I come across a topic that I feel is worth listening to more closely.
+I have been watching her lectures for a few years now - not regularly, not ritualized, but when I come across a topic that I feel is worth listening to more closely.
 What strikes me is that her arguments are calm, structured and largely non-ideological.

 This does not make her lectures spectacular in the media sense, but they are sustainable.
 You can listen to her for a long time without getting the feeling that she is trying to sell a ready-made world view.
 Especially at a time when political debates are often morally charged or emotionally truncated, this way of speaking seems almost old-fashioned.
 In the best sense of the word.